Boston Texting While Driving Attorney

 Car accident lawsuits are almost always brought under a theory of negligence.
 In the Commonwealth of Massachusetts, negligence has four elements: Duty, Breach, Causation, and Damages.
 "Duty" refers to the duty of care owed to prevent foreseeable injury to foreseeable persons and property.

-In some negligence cases, there is a question as to whether the defendant owed plaintiff a duty of care.
+In some negligence cases, there is a question as to whether the defendant owed the plaintiff a duty of care.
 In car accident lawsuits, it is a well-settled law that drivers owe a duty of care to others on the roads and sidewalks.

 A breach of the duty of due care occurs when someone acts in a manner that involves an unreasonable risk to foreseeable plaintiffs and their property.
 At the Law Offices of Jeffrey S. Glassman, we know that if a driver takes his or her eyes off the road to look at a text message and causes an accident, this activity should constitute a breach of the duty of care.
 How can someone say that he or she was acting responsibly when that person is mostly driving a car with a blindfold, to use NHTSA’s analogy?

 The next element in a Boston car accident lawsuit involving texting while driving is causation.
 Did the negligent conduct cause the accident?
-Generally speaking, if it can be established that defendant was texting while driving, there is generally not a question of causation.
+Generally speaking, if it can be established that the defendant was texting while driving, there is generally not a question of causation.
 However, as your car accident lawyer can explain, some cases may require additional investigation.
 An example of this situation would be a multi-vehicle accident, or “chain reaction crash.”

 The last element in a texting while driving car accident case is proving damages.
 Typical damages can include pain and suffering, hospital and medical bills, lost wages, special damages, cost of future medical expenses, and, in the case of a fatal car accident, funeral expenses and loss of consortium.